mad654/docker-desktop-mac-fsevents-test/README.md

 ## Result

-On linux based docker hosts all works like a charme.
+On linux based docker hosts all works like expected.
 On mac based docker hosts (docker desktop) osxfs sends for each rm a CREATE + DELETE event ( compare to docker-compose logs ) which seems to confuse sync.